iBDFrankfurt/APProVe/README.md

 ### Backend NGINX Config
 You have two options for your config.
 APProVe has the ability to use a gateway service called Zuul.
 In case you don't know which one to use, you can use this routing example without the gateway service.
+In the following we wil use the standard ports.
+If you changed them in the .env-File you have to change them here accordingly.
 ```bash
 # 1. Navigate to the NGINX folder
 $ cd /etc/nginx/sites-available/